Time to Epinephrine and Pediatric Cardiac Arrest

 This multicenter cohort study of in-hospital pediatric cardiac arrest reports that delay in administration of epinephrine was associated with a decreased chance of ROSC, 24-hour survival, survival to hospital discharge, and survival to hospital discharge with a favorable neurological outcome among patients with an initial nonshockable rhythm.
 These associations remained when accounting for multiple predetermined potentially confounding patient, event, and hospital characteristics and in multiple different sensitivity analyses.
 The observational design of the study precludes ascertainment of causality, but the strong association with outcomes suggests that early epinephrine is beneficial in pediatric cardiac arrest.
 A randomized trial would be difficult to do since clinicians may lack equipoise to delay epinephrine therapy.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement

 Keywords: Arrhythmias, Cardiac, Epinephrine, Heart Arrest, Heart Defects, Congenital, Pediatrics, Resuscitation, Risk, Survival